SanchitSharma10/roblox-agent-extension/README.md

-# Roblox Economy Extension
+# Roblox Economy Google ADK Agent

-A Chrome extension that provides insights into the Roblox virtual economy through AI-powered analysis.
+An Agentic application that provides insights into the Roblox virtual economy through AI-powered analysis.
 While it is a WIP, you can access the link here: https://roblox-agent-extension.fly.dev/
 - The chat may not work right away and give an error.
 It just means the server was asleep.
 Try it again in a few minutes and it should be working!